3.7 mile loop drops into redwood canyon, then climbs back to the trailhead.

 the redwood covered hills to the west: a good choice for a rest break

+or picnic.
 Look for bobcat, deer, and coyote prints on the trail, particularly evident

 when the surface is a bit muddy.
 Madrone, coast live oak, coyote brush,